CleverRaven/Cataclysm-DDA/design-doc.md

 Pre-cataclysm vehicles are modeled on existing real world vehicles.

 The survivor can repair, modify and even build vehicles from scratch, but the quality is never the same as the original.

+### Bionics

+The player can acquire Compact Bionic Modules via various means and install them in their own bodies.
+Once installed, these modules can provide capabilities unheard of in the unaugmented, but at the cost of pervasive tradeoffs due to side effects inflicted by the bionics.
+Bionics must also be supplied with power by installing battery modules and some kind of charging module.
+The most straightforward power source is a cable charging system that can rapidlyvrefil the player's reserves as long as they arrange for an external source of power, but other modules can provide a trickle of power from various other sources.

+### Mutations

+Various mutagenic substances exist that can manipulate the player's own body structure, either helping or hindering the player's abilities in unpredictable ways.

 ## Reward System